ws-cli (alias: ws)

 Display workspace information.

-env: Display effective workspace environment variables.extensions: Display installed extensions.resources: Display system resource usage (CPU, memory, and disk).uptime: Display the workspace uptime.version: Display installed workspace version.
+env: Display effective workspace environment variables.extensions: Display installed extensions.metrics: Display system resource usage (CPU, memory, disk, GPU, networking, etc.).uptime: Display the workspace uptime.version: Display installed workspace version.

 Logging (ws log)